David-davidlxl/Lobsterpincer-Spectator-For-RPi/README.md

    3. Press “Ctrl + Shift + P,” type “Preferences: Open Keyboard Shortcuts,” and set your preferred keyboard shortcut for “Python: Run Python File.”

+      1. For better performance, however, I recommend closing VS Code and running the main program ("lobsterpincer_spectator.py") from Raspberry Pi's Terminal.

    4. (Optional) run `sudo -H pip3 install black` in Raspberry Pi Terminal.
 Then:

       1. Go to Settings -> Python Formatting Provider -> choose “black.”

       2. Go to Settings -> Editor: Format On Save -> check the box.

-   5. (Optional) install the Python style-check tool with `sudo -H pip3 install pydocstyle`.
+   5. (Optional) install the Python style-check tool (for docstrings) with `sudo -H pip3 install pydocstyle`.

-   6. (Optional) install the PGN extension (by Jake Boone) in VS Code.
+   6. (Optional) install the PGN extension (developed by Jake Boone) in VS Code.

 Another completely optional step, if you are planning to use the Chromium browser at all, is to open the Chromium browser and go to Settings -> System -> disable "Use hardware acceleration when available."